jostylr/literate-programming-cli/lp.md

 ## LPRC

-The plugins are managed by a lprc.js or by scanning `node_modules`.
-For now, we will simply load a lprc.js file in the current working directory.
-In the future, we will scan upwards.
+The plugins are managed by a lprc.js which should be located in the directory that literate programming is invoked from.

 The lprc.js file should return a function which is also what plugins should do.
 They modify properties on Folder, namely commands, directives, and